In the restaurant business, they say that “People eat with their eyes first.”

 In this section, we’ll consider a few types of visual merchandising and how they can be used.
 Consider which ones you’re already making use of and which ones you can add to your mix to tell your product and brand story in a different way.

 Touchscreen technologies are a great way to draw people into a specific display to learn more about a specific product or a product line.
-These can take the form of a “choose your own adventure” game or even incorporate virtual reality/augmented reality.
+These can take the form of a “choose your own adventure” game or even incorporate virtual/augmented reality.

 The first impression you make on a customer can be a major advantage for your brand if you nail it.
 A window display that catches a shopper’s eye and wins their interest as they are walking into a retail space can get them to look deeper into your offering.